riki8686/PowerEar/asset/powerear-audio-samples/README.md

 For a language Y, the folder "./languages/Y/" contains the original and reconstructed audio in language Y.
 Each folder also contains the spectrograms for original audio, raw power trace (powertrace_raw), denoised power trace (powertrace_denoise), and reconstructed audio.

-For an easier fruition for these contents, please consider to visit powerear.spolaor.com or riki8686.github.io/PowerEar
+For a better fruition of these contents, please consider to visit powerear.spolaor.com or riki8686.github.io/PowerEar